joenwoke/jeniecast/README.md

 jeniecastStarterItemsLoaded
 ```

+If stored data is corrupted or is not an array, the app repairs the watchlist back to an empty list instead of crashing.

 This is good for early development, but it is not a replacement for real accounts or shared storage.
 A future version should move user data to a backend database with authentication.

 ## Future Direction